BurntDoug/AutoICO/README.md

 # AutoICO

-A .NET 9 WinUI 3 app to convert images into multi-resolution .ico files.
+A .NET 9 WPF app to convert images into multi-resolution .ico files.

 ## Overview